m4rco-/dorothy2/README.md

         http//{ip-used-by-NAM}:8000

-4 From vSphere, configure the NIC on the virtual machine that will be used for the network sniffing purpose (NAM).
+5 From vSphere, configure the NIC on the virtual machine that will be used for the network sniffing purpose (NAM).
        >The vSwitch where the vNIC resides must allow the promisc mode, to enable it from vSphere:

        >Configuration->Networking->Proprieties on the vistualSwitch used for the analysis->Double click on the virtual network used for the analysis->Securiry->Tick "Promiscuous Mode", then select "Accept" from the list menu.

+>WARNING:
+If you are virtualizing ESX from a Linux host machine, remember to give the right privileges to the network interface used by VM Player / Workstation in order [to allow](http://kb.vmware.com/selfservice/microsites/search.do?language=en_US&cmd=displayKC&externalId=287) promiscuous mode:

+       > chmod a+rw /dev/vmnet0

 #### * Sample Setups
 1. Basic setup